coppeliaMLA/geouk/README.md

 install_github("coppeliaMLA/geouk", subdir = "geoukr")
 ```

-Note that rgeos requires geos so you'll need to install that too.
+Note that rgeos requires geos and rgdal requires gdal so you'll need to install these too.
 If you are using a mac then can easily be done via brew

 ```
 brew install geos
+brew install gdal
 ```